Take a look a our ongoing projects,

-Together with our LOIS I participants and faculty members, we are currently working on a collaborative writing effort to investigate Open Innovation in Science practices.
+Together with our LOIS 2016/17 participants and faculty members, we are currently working on a collaborative writing effort to investigate Open Innovation in Science practices.

 This project is taking new avenues in collaborative writing by using new tools and forms of cooperation in writing up research articles.

-To improve knowledge about Open Science tools and methods, the OIS Center organised an Open Science workshop on the 20th of September.
+To improve knowledge about Open Science tools and methods, the LBG OIS Center organized an Open Science workshop on September 20, 2017.

-This Workshop was directed towards researchers, librarians and research managers to give an overview about state of the art methods and tools.
-The workshop was organised by the OIS Center, Open Access Austria, Austrian Transition to Open Access and Open Knowledge Austria.
+This workshop was geared towards researchers, librarians and research managers to give an overview about state of the art methods and tools.
+The workshop was jointly organized by the LBG OIS Center, Open Access Austria, Austrian Transition to Open Access and Open Knowledge Austria.

-On World Alzheimer's Day, 21 September 2017, the OIS Center organized the first Austrian Catchathon event to help fight Alzheimer's disease.
-On this day, 84 catchers from ten different Teams distributed across Austria played stallcatchers for 1 hour and produced 5 1/2 days of research output.
+On World Alzheimer's Day, September 21, 2017, the LBG OIS Center organized the first Austrian Catchathon event to help fight Alzheimer's disease.
+On this day, 84 catchers from ten different teams from all across Austria played stallcatchers for 1 hour and produced 5 1/2 days of research output.

 Find a comprehensive blogpost on how Austria broke the record for maximum hourly annotations here.